bensonchoyintuitas/tsql_to_databricks/README.md

 # Written by:
 - [@benson-choy](https://github.com/bensonchoyintuitas/tsql_to_databricks)
 - Master branch is protected.
-Create a branch and pull request to merge into master.
+Create a branch and pull request to merge into master...

 # To run: